wasp-lang/wasp/waspc/README.md

   - This is the default branch to target for any Wasp feature branches.
 - `release`: this branch contains the source code of current/latest Wasp release, as well as the documentation and blog posts currently published and therefore visible on the website.
   - When doing a full release, which means making a new release based on what we have currently on `main`, we do the following:
     1. Update `main` branch by merging `release` into it.
-There might be conflicts but they shouldn't be too hard to fix.
+There might be conflicts, but they shouldn't be too hard to fix.
 Once `main` is updated, you can create a new waspc release from it, as well as deploy the website from it.
     2. Update `release` branch to this new `main` by merging `main` into it.
 There will be no conflicts since we already resolved all of them in the previous step.

 How do I know where I want to target my PR, to `release` or `main`?